 More information about the membership, governance and structure of the CRTPO, as well as the establishment of the Urbanized Area, can be found by exploring the other webpages in the About Us section of this website.

-As the main artery running through Charlotte, the 68-mile stretch of interstate between Statesville, NC and Rock Hill, SC serves a large community.
-The I-77 corridor is greater than just the interstate itself.
-It is a network of connections that allow us to mobilize our lives every day.
-That’s why we’ll ask you to think beyond when participating in our planning process over the next two years.
+As the primary north-south corridor through Charlotte, the 68-mile stretch of interstate between Statesville, NC and Rock Hill, SC is essential to our community.
+I-77 is greater than the interstate itself.
+It is a network of connections that are important to moving through our region.
+This study identifies strategies and solutions to improve mobility for all users.

 The 2050 Metropolitan Transportation Plan